 - Early treatment is better.
 As with many other health problems, getting treatment early on can ease symptoms more quickly.
 If you wait to get help, your depression can become more severe and harder to treat.

 Talk to someone.
 There are many people willing to help you overcome depression, but the first step you have to take on your own is to let someone know how you are feeling.
 It may help to start by talking to a close friend or family member.
 Ask them for support in finding depression treatment.
 The sooner you get treatment, the sooner you will start to feel better.
-Don't hesitate -- call your doctor or a medical health professional if:
+Don't hesitate -- call your primary care doctor or a medical health professional if:

-- You think you may be depressed
+- You think you may be depressed.

-- You notice symptoms of depression such as sadness, hopelessness, or emptiness, or if you have less obvious symptoms such as trouble sleeping or vague aches and pains
+- You notice symptoms of depression such as sadness, hopelessness, or emptiness, or if you have less obvious symptoms such as trouble sleeping or vague aches and pains.

-- Depression symptoms make it hard to function
+- Depression symptoms make it hard to function.

 If you have thoughts about dying or committing suicide, seek immediate medical help.
 You may feel hopeless now, but treatment will give you hope -- and help you see that life is worth living.